wyliodrinstudio/WyliodrinSTUDIO/docs/source/api.rst

 At first, we check if the *name* of the toolbar button can be found in our global **toolbarButtons** array and if the result is null, we create a new object using the parameters as properties.
 After pushing the newly created toolbarButton into the array, we sort them by priority and dispatch the array to the workspace store.

-For example, in order to register the **Project Library** button, we had to register it in the *index.js* file of the *“projects”* plugin:
+For example, we register a button having the translation key 'TOOLBAR_BUTTON', the priority 10, that on click will pop up a notification with the "You created a toolbar button" text.
+We need to specify the relative path to the image related to the button.

 .. code-block:: javascript

-	studio.workspace.registerToolbarButton('PROJECT_LIBRARY', 10, () => studio.workspace.showDialog(ProjectsLibrary, {
+	registerToolbarButton('TOOLBAR_BUTTON', 10, () => showNotification('You created a toolbar button', 'plugins/projects/data/img/icons/button.svg');
-	        width: 1000
-	    }), 'plugins/projects/data/img/icons/projects-icon.svg');

-The component corresponds to a function that opens a new window where the users can manage their projects.

 .. image:: images/registerToolbarButton.png
 	:align: center